XLTechie/devHelper/readme.md

-# Debug Helper
+# Dev Helper

 * Author: Luke Davis
 * Download [stable version](https://addons.nvda-project.org/files/get.php?file=debughelper)

-The purpose of this add-on is to make debugging things in NVDA easier.
+The purpose of this add-on is to provide tools for developers.
+It is in the process of evolving from the Debug Helper add-on, and currently only includes features to make debugging things in NVDA easier.
-New features will be added based on user suggestions.
-All emails or [GitHub issues](https://github.com/XLTechie/debugHelper) with feedback or feature ideas are most welcome.
+Some new features will be added in second quarter of 2021, and feature requests are always welcome.

+## Current feature: adding mark lines to the log to aid debugging

-## Key Command
+### Key Command

 * NVDA+Shift+F1: inserts a mark line in the NVDA log.

-## Explanation and Usage
+### Explanation and Usage

 When you press the command key, the add-on inserts a line like the following in the NVDA log (at the Info level):